martinnester/Toy/README.md

 //print is a built-in keyword, that can handle complex expressions print 6 * 7;

-//strings can be concatenated with the .. operator print "Hello" .. "world!";
+//strings can be concatenated with the .. operator, and substringed with the [] operator print "Hello" .. "world!"[3, 3]; //[index, length] - this prints "low"

 //variables are declared easily var foobar = 42;